yachielab/QUEEN/README.md

   pX330 serves as a standard gRNA expression backbone plasmid.
 A gRNA spacer can simply be cloned into a BbsI-digested destination site of pX330 as follows:
   1. Generate QUEEN object for a sticky-ended gRNA spacer dsDNA,
   2. Digest pX330 by BbsI, and
   3. Assemble the spacer with the BbsI-digested pX330.
+  (Expected runtime: less than 1 sec.)

   **Source code (continued from the previous code)**
   ```python